Geospatial Applications for Unmanned Aerial Systems (UAS)

 - produce geospatial products such as ortho photos and digital terrain models;

-- advise users on the rules and regulations on operating an UAS.
+- advise users on the rules and regulations on operating an UAS;

 What will be expected of you?

 This course will require a minimum of 5-10 hours of student activity per week.
 The instructor will poll students during the first week of class to find a weekly time to hold a live class discussion via the Web.
-The live session is intended to substitute for face-to-face meeting in the classroom, and most students enjoy the opportunity to ask questions and hear the instructor's commentary on lesson topics.
+The live session is intended to substitute for face-to-face meetings in the classroom, and most students enjoy the opportunity to ask questions and hear the instructor's commentary on lesson topics.

 Each lesson consists of reading assignments online and in the course textbooks.
 A mandatory reading quiz tests your comprehension of this material.
 In the weekly live discussion, your instructor will comment on the results of both the reading quiz and lab (if any) and will give a preview of upcoming material.
 You are encouraged to ask questions and post comments at any time in the Discussion Forums, and each student is required to post a minimum of two weekly posts.
 Those posts can be in the form of an original question or a response to a posted question.